 Surface Oiling Observation (SOO)

-SOOs (commonly termed oiling zones, where no observed oil is a type of oiling zone) are survey and time-specific representations of consistent observed surface oiling and other shoreline characteristics.
+SOOs (commonly termed oiling zones, where no observed oil [NOO] is a type of oiling zone) are survey and time-specific representations of consistent observed surface oiling and other shoreline characteristics.
 SOOs are commonly referenced by start and end points (collected as GPS way points) of the oiling zone along with a description of the oiling characteristics using the SCAT methodology.
 These start-stop points are matched to the Shoreline Representation discussed above to comply with the topological requirements described in the following sections.
 This feature matching may be done at the time of data collection or via post-processing.
 Structured data associated with SOOs contain an across-shore width scalar value and a tidal elevation, but all SOOs that overlap along-shore are typically referenced as separate linear features that are all coincident with the shoreline.
 In some circumstances it may be necessary to represent SOOs as polygonal features (e.g. complex wetlands or floodplains) or points.
-Unless this is required to support unique operational considerations however, it is recommended that SOOs be represented as linear features along a linear shoreline representation.
+Unless this is required to support unique operational considerations, however, it is recommended that SOOs be represented as linear features along a linear shoreline representation.
 SOOs may potentially overlap in space (different tidal zones along the same shoreline) and time.
 See Table 3 below and sections 6 of the Shoreline Oil Summary form in Appendix A for structured data associated with SOOs.

 Subsurface Oiling Observation (SSOO)

 SSOOs are survey and time-specific representations of observed subsurface oiling and other shoreline characteristics.
 SSOOs are generally explicitly referenced with a single zero-dimensional point together with one or more scalar depth values where oiling was investigated in the field by excavation of a pit, trench, or core.
-As with SOOs, SSOOs may occasionally be referenced as polygons or lines but this is not recommended unless dictated by operational requirements.
+As with SOOs, SSOOs may occasionally be referenced as polygons or lines but this is not done in practice unless dictated by operational requirements.
 SSOOs may potentially overlap in space and time – though generally this will not occur if represented by zero-dimensional points.
 All SSOOs must be a child element of a survey.
 See Table 4 below and sections 7 of the Shoreline Oil Summary form in Appendix A for structured data associated with SOOs.

 Shoreline Treatment Recommendations (STR)